takujiusui/takujiusui.github.io/index.md

 ---
 ![rockclimb](images/rock-bw.png)

-I am an evolutionary ecologist interested in understanding how ecological and evolutionary processes jointly shape species geographical distributions and community structure, in an era of global change.
+I am an evolutionary ecologist interested in understanding how ecological and evolutionary processes jointly shape species geographical distributions and community structure, particularly in an era of global change.

 I use a combination of experimental evolution, field work, and data synthesis approaches to test how the interaction between population genetics and ecology scales up to govern: (1) limits and changes to species distributions; (2) spatio-temporal patterns of species coexistence; (3) and evolutionary responses to warming in ecological communities.
 My research integrates themes and frameworks from evolutionary biology, population ecology, and community ecology.